ycuqpc/JTTCC11th/README.md

 Registration fees: Free<br>
 If you will join the conference mixer (with a light meal and drinks), a participation fee 3,000 JPY will be applied to a non-student participant (student: free).<br>

-Please fill out this <b>[registration form](https://forms.cloud.microsoft/Pages/ResponsePage.aspx?id=Zm1jvv7LuEGJXO5cvYvHVc-tcGV_kUpJmdA27Dig3FpUMjlEWDFQQVhaTkIzQUkwTDc1S1g1QzRNSi4u)</b> by <b>April 15, 2026</b>.<br>
+<b>Resistration as a contributed poster presenter is closed (April 15, 2026).</b> Thank you for your submission.
+We still accept your <b>[registration](https://forms.cloud.microsoft/Pages/ResponsePage.aspx?id=Zm1jvv7LuEGJXO5cvYvHVc-tcGV_kUpJmdA27Dig3FpUMjlEWDFQQVhaTkIzQUkwTDc1S1g1QzRNSi4u)</b> as a participant.
 If you are an invited speaker, you do not have to use this registration form.

 # Program

-<b>Saturday, April 25th, 2026</b><br>

 For oral presentations, the time allocation is as follows:
 - 25-minute presentation: 20 minutes for the talk, 4 minutes for Q&A, and 1 minute for transition.
 - 20-minute presentation: 16 minutes for the talk, 3 minutes for Q&A, and 1 minute for transition.

 <br>
+<b>Saturday, April 25th, 2026</b><br>
 <br>
-This schedule is still tentative.
-Details will be updated as soon as they are fixed.<br>

 ### Opening Remarks